Working in Market - India

 - Several ITOs are active in India.
 The number of ITOs catering to the Indian market have doubled over the past three years.

-- Key ITOs for India are Wel Travel, Travel Maestro, Holiday Pacific, Australian Outback Travel (AOT), Australian Tours Management (ATM), GTA, Tour East (Qantas Holidays), JTB, Red Apple, Safir Tours, Time Travel, Great Aussie Travel & Tours, Pacific Vacations, Aussie Perth Tours, Aussie Tour Planner, H2Oz Travel, K2K Inbound, Pathfinders Australia, The Leaf – STHI Group, Turtle Down Under, Xplore Australia, among many others.
+- Key ITOs for India are Australian Outback Travel (AOT), Australian Tours Management (ATM), Australia & Beyond, Tour East, Travel Maestro, Smart Travels, GTA, JTB, Red Apple, 39 Degrees South (formerly Safir Tours), Time Travel, Great Aussie Travel & Tours, Pacific Vacations, Aussie Perth Tours, Aussie Tour Planner, H2Oz Travel, K2K Inbound, Pathfinders Australia, Turtle Down Under, Xplore Australia, among many others.

-- Online travel agencies such as MakeMyTrip.com, Yatra.com, Expedia and Ezeego1 have been increasing market share in the online space.
+- Online travel agencies such as MakeMyTrip.com, Goibibo.com, Pickyourtrail.com, Yatra.com, Expedia and Cleartrip have been increasing market share in the online space.
 They are expanding rapidly, and an emerging trend is their move into traditional retail stores, in addition to expanding products and services online.

 - Self-drive holidays, luxury holiday experiences and destinations such as South Australia (Adelaide and Kangaroo Island), Northern Territory (Ayers Rock), ACT (Canberra), Western Australia (Perth and surrounds) and Tasmania are new products being developed in the market, with support from Aussie Specialist agents.